Memphis Grizzlies vs. San Antonio Spurs Game Preview

 MEMPHIS: Ja Morant, Desmond Bane, Dillon Brooks, Jaren Jackson Jr., Steven Adams

-SAN ANTONIO: Tre Jones, Romeo Langford, Keita Bates-Diop, Jeremy Sochan, Zach Collins
+SAN ANTONIO: Tre Jones, Romeo Langford, Keita Bates-Diop, Jeremy Sochan, Jakob Poeltl

-The Memphis Grizzlies continue their homestand with the second half of a back-to-back against the San Antonio Spurs in what will be the first of a Monday/Wednesday double-header for these two squads.
+For the second time this season, the Memphis Grizzlies have won seven straight games.
+Tonight, however, the Grizzlies will look to do what they could not in December and grow their win streak to eight.
+Memphis will face a familiar opponent, the San Antonio Spurs.
+Coming off a close matchup on Monday night where the Grizzlies had to fend off a Spurs fourth-quarter comeback, Memphis could win their ninth-straight game against their division rival.
+The Grizzlies own the longest win streak in the series since the Spurs won 21 straight games between 1997 and 2002.

-For the first time this century, the San Antonio Spurs are not in the mix, as they’re 14th in the Western Conference — and for the brighter side of things for Spurs fans, they’re 4th in the Victor Wembanyama/Scoot Henderson odds standings.
-After a successful run under Gregg Popovich, they’re leaning towards player development this season to see who they have in their talent pipeline.
+Ja Morant has missed the last two games, but Memphis had key performances from Tyus Jones and others to keep their streak alive.
+While the Grizzlies have been lights out recently, they are still tied with the Denver Nuggets for the first seed in the West.
+They have put some room between them and the third-seed New Orleans Pelicans, which could prove pivotal in a potential playoff series.

 For more Grizzlies talk, subscribe to the Grizzly Bear Blues podcast network on Google Podcasts, Apple Podcasts, Stitcher, Spotify, and IHeart.
 Follow Grizzly Bear Blues on Twitter and Instagram.